Current Water Status: Stage 3 Restrictions

 Call the NBU Water Information Hotline at 830.608.8925 and press 3 when the recording begins to activate the voicemail system and leave a detailed description of the violation, or simply report a violation online.

-New Braunfels Utilities’ Customer Solutions Representatives can provide you with tips for indoor and outdoor use and are available to conduct free water assessments and conservation reports to help identify areas where you may be able to realize savings in water use.
+Our Conservation and Customer Solutions department can provide you with tips for indoor and outdoor use and is available to conduct free water assessments and conservation reports to help identify areas where you may be able to realize savings in water use.